Panasonic Releases Its First Thunderbolt 3 PC with the Let's Note CF-SV7

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Panasonic Let's Note CF-SV7 uses fixed PDO's of 2.5 watts (5 volts @ .5 amps) and 15 watts (5 volts @ 3 amps) as well as programmable power of 2.5-10 watts (5-20 volts @ .5 amps) range for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Panasonic Let's Note CF-SV7 uses fixed PDO's of 2.5 watts (5 volts @ .5 amps) and 15 watts (5 volts @ 3 amps) as well as variable power supply of 2.5-10 watts range (5-20 volts @ .5 amps) for charging.

 Supply Type #1